Here’s How to Add Volume to Hair for Easy, Everyday Glam

 When your hair is damp, it’s time to give it a little boost.
-Apply a golf-ball sized amount of Dove Style+Care Volume Amplifier Mousse onto your hair.
-This mousse will plump create body and movement to your hair while also taming frizz or flyaways.
+Apply a golf-ball sized amount of Nexxus Mousse Plus Volumizing Foam onto your hair.
+This mousse will create body and movement to your hair while also taming frizz and flyaways.

-When your hair is dry, you can get to curling!
+When your hair is dry, you can start curling!
 This is how you can get that feathered hair look.
-All that prep work helps in making sure hair looks full and fluffy after you’re done.
-To get a good effect on your feathered hair, you’ll need to use hot rollers.
-These set your hair in a way a curling iron can’t quite achieve.
+All that prep work helps to make sure your hair looks full and fluffy after you’re done.
+Hot rollers set your hair in a way a curling iron can’t quite achieve.
 Roll all of your hair upwards, all over your head.
 Make sure the hair on the sides of your face is rolled outwards for that iconic feathery look.

-Let the hot rollers sit in your hair as long as you can.
-You need to, at minimum, let the curlers cool all the way down.
-It’s a good idea to do your hair first so you can move on to doing your makeup and getting dressed!
+Let the hot rollers sit in your hair for as long as you can.
+It’s a good idea to do your hair first so you can move on to doing your makeup and getting dressed while the rollers cool!
 By the time you’re done your hair should be cool.
 Once you’re ready, take out all the curlers.

 To get that feathered look, you need to brush out those curls.
-Yes!
-Brush out your curls!
 Choose a boar bristle brush and brush your hair from your roots downwards.
-This gives that big fluffy look and has the curls near your face feather out.
+This gives that big fluffy look and allows the curls near your face to feather out.
 Finish this style by sealing in that volume with hairspray.
-We like Suave Professionals Firm Control Finishing Hairspray because it keeps that volume in place all day long.
+We like TRESemmé Extra Hold Hair Spray because it keeps that volume in place all day long.

 One of our favorite ways to add instant volume is by using mousse.
-With as little as two pumps, your hair will be able to achieve next level va-va-voom.
+With as little as two pumps, your hair will be able to achieve next-level va-va-voom.
 Need a recommendation?
-We love Dove Style+Care Volume Amplifier Mousse.
+We love Bed Head by TIGI Foy Curls Mousse.
 Not only does it have great lifting power; it smells great too!